Advice for Wedding Photography Contracts

 When deciding who to hire to photograph a wedding, it is important to read and understand the contract that will be signed.
-If a photographer doesn’t have a good contract at the time of the booking, they are not a good choice of a photographer to work with.
-It’s important to the photographer to have a contract to cover them, and it’s good for the client to have and understand the contract so as to know what they are getting in return for payment.
+If a photographer doesn’t have a good contract at the time of the booking, they are not a good choice for a photographer to work with.
+It’s important to the photographer to have a contract to cover them, and it’s good for the client to have and understand the contract to know what they are getting in return for payment.

 Price and Services